AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 geometric properties of measured bodies to be geometric

 properties of this space.
-Space is a concept that
+Space is a concept that expresses the

-expresses the mutual positional
+mutual positional relationships of

-was created by abstraction from real material objects.
+and their parts - it was created by abstraction from real material objects.

 *) During the development of geometry, it